 The doughnut batter is done really quickly - the video for these mini chocolate donuts give you an idea of what it's like.
 There is only a little bit of prep involved.
 The worst of it is that you need to separate the Oreos to get the cream out and then crush the Oreos.
-I just put them in a plastic bag and beat the bejeezus out of it using a rolling pin.
-Really great to get out any aggression you might have and get you into that zen zone before you chill out with a few of these doughnuts.
+I just put them in a plastic bag and use a rolling pin to crush them.
+You can also use a food processor.

 - 8 Oreos divided